Gradescope Instructor Guide

 Gradescope FAQ

-Find UBC-specific answers to frequently asked questions by clicking any bar below.
+Find UBC-specific answers to frequently asked questions by clicking any accordion bar below.

 Due to the confidential nature of our vendor contract, we cannot publish the exact amount on our website.
-However, feel free to contact us in the LT Hub to request an estimate for your course(s).
+However, feel free to contact us at the LT Hub to request an estimate for your course(s).

-You can also check with your Instructional Support Unit to see if funding is available.
+Please also check with your Instructional Support Unit to see if funding is available.

+This button does not work because instructors cannot sync student enrolment between Canvas and Gradescope on their own.
 UBC considers personal student email addresses to be private information.
 To protect these email addresses, only the LT Hub may run the initial sync to enrol students from your Canvas course into your Gradescope course.

 Where can I get more support with Gradescope?